oneblockhq/foundation/README.md

 ## Foundational Engineering.
 Education Technology.
 Product Design.

-ONE BLOCK is a premier software engineering and product design firm dedicated to building the foundational blocks of the digital era.
-We specialize in robust systems design, emerging technologies (AI & Blockchain), and high-fidelity digital solutions.
+ONE BLOCK is a premier software engineering and product design community dedicated to building the foundational blocks of the digital era.
+We specialise in robust systems design, emerging technologies (AI & Blockchain), and high-fidelity digital solutions.

 ### 🧱 Our Core Pillars
 - **Software Engineering**: Robust digital infrastructure and scalable systems integration.